jcarlson23/SVF/notes/SVFG.md

 * _getStoreSVFGNode( StorePE * store)_ const - looks like it returns the corresponding the SVFGNode given the PAGEdge?

 Note that I need to understand the PAG structure.
+PAG means Program Analysis Graph.

 * _addIntraIndirectVFEdge_ - looks like this helps to define the use-def chain within a given memory region.
 * _addCallIndirectVFEdge_ - similar